phpbb/phpbb-translation-validator/README.md

 ## Requirements

-This extension requires PHP 5.5.9 or above.
+This tool requires PHP 8.1 or above.

 ### Installation